 Turns out, it is possible to have your (business) cake and eat it too.
 How?
-Two words: Workforce optimization.
+Two words—workforce optimization.

-The real meaning of “workforce optimization”
+The real meaning

-Why you should try workforce optimization
+Why you should try it

 Your business is in the Goldilocks zone: just right.

-How to make workforce optimization work for you
+How to make it work for you

-1. Customer-first perspective
+- Customer-first perspective

 Remember, workforce optimization isn’t just one thing.
 It’s multiple factors working together in action to support a greater outcome: more satisfied customers and more productive employees.
 By taking a customer-first approach and looking at your overall business operations, you can start to identify where the breakdowns happen and where your customer isn’t top of mind.

-Examine customer experience in from the customer’s perspective and dissect their feedback.
+Examine the customer experience from the customer’s perspective and dissect their feedback.
 Is what’s working for you not working for them at any point?
 Any old habits or ways of doing things “just because” that aren’t efficiency-based or could be handled differently?
 Take the opportunity to do a customer experience audit and find out.
 Then take your first step towards workforce optimization and get that data to the people on your team who need it most.

-2. Time management and attendance tracking
+- Time management and attendance tracking

 Getting the full picture of employee attendance and overall time management is one of the most important factors to implementing workforce optimization at your business.
 With attendance software, you’ll cut down on time and errors from manually clocking in and out.
 You’ll also be able to get a sense of employee engagement (who’s always clocking out early and getting into work late) and be able to crack down or eliminate any potential buddy punching.
 And by looking at overtime, you’ll have insight into which shifts are understaffed and where any gaps in your coverage are.

-4. Performance and task tracking
+- Performance and task tracking